rpruim/fastR2/cran-comments.md

   * win-builder via devtools

+## Note

+I submitted this pacakge and three others last week, but for some reason this one did not make it to CRAN like the others, so I'm resubmitting in cases something went wrong.

 ## R CMD check results

 This is a new package.
 (Second edition version of previous fastR.)